The Patrolman (2) - Prologue

 Thomson pulled the hammer back.
 ‘If you shoot, fellas, your friend dies first – at this distance I’m Wild Bill Hickock.’

 The three robbers swivelled, fanned out a step to have a clear field of fire.
 With disciplined precision the three men aimed at different points down Thomson’s body – the head, the chest, the groin.
-Thomson noticed each man wore a knapsack – with two shotguns poking out.
+Thomson noticed each man wore a knapsack – with shotguns poking out and ammunition bulking it.

-The smart thing to do was to let them keep their guns, ammunition, and get away.
-But Thomson wasn’t wired up like that, he was a cop.
+The smart thing to do was to let them keep their guns, their ammunition, and get the hell away.
+But Thomson wasn’t wired up like that, he was a cop after all.
+This is what cops do.

 The getaway driver swallowed, closed his eyes.